Expensify/react-native-qrcode-svg/README.md

 logoBackgroundColor | backgroundColor        | The logo gets a filled quadratic background with this color.
-Use 'transparent' if your logo already has its own backdrop. logoMargin | 2 | logo's distance to its wrapper logoBorderRadius | 0 | the border-radius of logo image (Android is not supported) getRef          | null       | Get SVG ref for further usage ecl             | 'M'        | Error correction level onError(error)  | undefined  | Callback fired when exception happened during the code generating process
+Use 'transparent' if your logo already has its own backdrop. logoMargin | 2 | logo's distance to its wrapper logoBorderRadius | 0 | the border-radius of logo image (Android is not supported) quietZone | 0 | quiet zone around the qr in pixels (useful when saving image to gallery) getRef          | null       | Get SVG ref for further usage ecl             | 'M'        | Error correction level onError(error)  | undefined  | Callback fired when exception happened during the code generating process